 Oh-my-gosh, those things were DREAMY.
 So much for fermented vegetables only being a condiment; these became a main dish I ate so much.
 I was hooked and found myself craving them in the weeks after the conference.
 (Here’s where you can get their fermented vegetables online if you don’t want to make them.)

-I decided to do a comparison, I wanted to try making my own and see how they tasted up against Caldwell’s.
+I decided to do a comparison, I wanted to try making my own and see how they tasted up against the ones I could purchase.

 - 4 cups grated carrots (My Bosch made this go fast.)

 - 1-2 T. freshly grated ginger (I like a lot)

 - 1 T. sea salt